 Ready to start?
 Start your 2026 Pre-Approval here.

-Covering areas like Kansas City, Independence, and Lee’s Summit, Jackson County provides homes ranging from affordable starters to high-end properties.
-The market showed significant momentum in February 2026, characterized by an 11.2% increase in closed sales compared to the previous February.
+Encompassing areas like Kansas City, Independence, and Lee’s Summit, Jackson County provides homes ranging from affordable starters to high-end properties.
+The market showed steady price appreciation in May 2026, characterized by a 2.2% increase in average sales price compared to the previous May and a 4.8% jump year-to-date.

 2026 Market Trends

-- Faster Selling Pace: The time homes spent on the market decreased to a 55-day average in February, down from 59 days the previous year.
+- Deliberate Selling Pace: The time homes spent on the market increased slightly to a 37-day average in May, while the YTD average reached 48 days.

-- Tightening Inventory: Available inventory decreased by 4.8% to 1,807 units, bringing the supply down to 2.1 months.
+- Tightening Inventory: Available inventory decreased by 9.9% year-over-year to 2,018 units, maintaining a lean supply of 2.4 months.

 Factors Driving the Jackson County Housing Market

 - Interest Rates: Interest rates continue to influence buyer power.
-For the most competitive terms, connect with our Jackson County home loan experts.
+For the most competitive terms, connect with local mortgage experts.

-- Close-to-List Ratios: Sellers in Jackson County received an average of 96.0% of their original list price in February 2026.
+- Close-to-List Ratios: Sellers in Jackson County received an average of 98.7% of their original list price in May 2026, up 0.1% from last year.

 - Urban-Suburban Appeal: The blend of government centers, healthcare, and professional services continues to draw a diverse range of buyers.